reflectoring/reflectoring.github.io/_posts/2020-07-22-spring-boot-kafka.md

 ### Using Java Configuration

 Let's now see how to configure a Kafka client using Spring's Java Configuration.
-For better understanding, we have separated `KafkaProducerConfig` and `KafkaConsumerConfig`.
+To split up responsibilities, we have separated `KafkaProducerConfig` and `KafkaConsumerConfig`.

 Let's have a look at the producer configuration first: